ChrisTowles/Acumen-Exercises/exercises/angular_typescript/README.md

 ## Problem 1

-Fix the broken `heroes` Component.
+Fix the broken `heroes` component.
 Pressing `add hero` isn't working.

-There are 2 things that are wrong.

 ## Problem 2

-TODO:
+Please add ensure the list of `heroes` is always sorted.

+## Problem 3

+Some of our heros have turned evil.
+Please add a flag to them, and show that they are evil in the list.

 ### Compiles and hot-reloads for development